Siphon880gh/devbrain/AI Graph Engineering (6. Builds connected, multi-path reasoning networks)/_PRIMER - 2. Graph Prompting (New Prompt).md

 If you had already ran the Cloud Codex, and it has stopped part way, this is your pivot plan.

 It has already made a commit before the browser engine fail.
 You can create PR, merge the PR, git pull origin main into a local copy, then use a harness on your computer (eg. Cursor) to resume the rest of the drain.

+Codex CLI can access the Chrome engine through your computer but it will ask for permission.